IFS Therapy for Healing Your Inner Child

 What Are Inner Child Parts and Why Do They Still Affect Adults?

 In IFS, what people often call the inner child is understood as a part — or more accurately, a group of parts — that formed during earlier periods of life in response to experiences that felt overwhelming, lonely, frightening, or unmet.
 These parts are not stuck in the past because something is wrong with them.
 They are stuck because they never had the chance to move through what happened with enough safety and support around them.
-So they carry it forward, unchanged, into the present.
+So, they carry it forward, unchanged, into the present.

 The way these parts show up in adult life varies from person to person.
 For some it is a persistent sense of not being enough — a critical inner voice that comments on everything, a pervasive feeling of waiting to be found out or let down.
-For others it is a pattern in close relationships — pulling people in and then feeling unsafe with the closeness, or keeping people at a distance and then feeling the ache of the isolation that creates.
+For others it is a pattern in close relationships — pulling people in and then feeling unsafe with the closeness or keeping people at a distance and then feeling the ache of the isolation that creates.
 For others still it is a kind of emotional flooding in certain situations — an intensity of feeling that seems out of proportion and arrives before there is any time to choose a different response.

 None of this is permanent.
 The parts carrying these patterns developed at a time when they had limited options and limited support.
 When they encounter a different kind of presence — one that is steady, warm, and genuinely curious rather than frightened or ashamed — they often begin to show what they have been holding, and in being seen, begin to release it.

-How IFS Supports Inner Child Repair
+How Does IFS Actually Support Inner Child Healing?

 Start Your Free Consultation Contact